 Cheapest compounded semaglutide telehealth in 2026: the verified low-cost list

 The short answer.
-Of the programs we track that still dispense compounded semaglutide for cash, the lowest verified all-in price is Noom Med at $129 a month for its full-dose GLP-1Rx, billed quarterly with no lock-in.
-Strut Health and Klarity Health sit at $149 to $199 with no membership and no contract.
-Mochi Health charges a flat $178 at every dose, which is the cheapest option that does not climb as you titrate up.
-Below that floor, the prices you see advertised across the rest of the category almost always exclude something: the membership, the clinician visit, or the dose increase that lands in month three.
+Of the programs we track that still dispense compounded semaglutide for cash, the lowest sticker price is Strut Health at $99 a month, but that is an oral lozenge, not the injection most patients want.
+For the injectable, Strut and Klarity Health sit at $149 to $199, and Mochi Health charges a flat $178 at every dose, the cheapest injectable price that does not climb as you titrate up.
+Below that floor, the prices you see advertised across the rest of the category almost always exclude something: the membership, the clinician visit, the oral-versus-injectable swap, or the dose increase that lands in month three.

 Compounded semaglutide is the same molecule as Wegovy at a fraction of the cost, dispensed by a 503A compounding pharmacy rather than Novo Nordisk.
 The price gap is real and large.
 The reason a "cheapest" list is worth writing carefully is that the compounded market in 2026 is unstable, and the lowest sticker price is frequently attached to the program with the most aggressive dose tiering or the shortest runway.
 We sorted for the price you actually pay at a maintenance dose, not the intro-month teaser.